MultiSafepay/docs/content/accounting/integrations/e-boekhouden/integrations/psp-betalingen.md

 PSP betalingen has developed an integration that connects your MultiSafepay account to e-Boekhouden.
 Your MultiSafepay transactions are continually imported into e-Boekhouden, allowing you to automate your reconciliation.

-For more information, see PSP&nbsp;betalingen&nbsp;–&nbsp;[Koppeling MultiSafepay- e-Boekhouden (Dutch)](https://www.webwinkelfacturen.nl/koppelingpsp.php?shopsystem=multisafepay&invoicesystem=eboekhouden).
+For more information, see PSP&nbsp;betalingen&nbsp;–&nbsp;[Koppeling MultiSafepay – e-Boekhouden (Dutch)](https://www.webwinkelfacturen.nl/koppelingpsp.php?shopsystem=multisafepay&invoicesystem=eboekhouden).

 ## Installation